 Scholarships for Disabled Students

-In Nepal, disabled children are often seen as cast-offs, as pariahs, or as punishment for “sins” of the family.
-They seldom have an opportunity to prove themselves as productive members of society.
-Only 30% of disabled people are educated; the rest are relegated to barren lives, unable to read, write, or earn a living.
+Disabled Nepalese children are often seen as cast-offs and pariahs, or as karmic punishment for the “sins” of the family.
+They seldom have an opportunity to become productive members of society.
+Only 30 percent of disabled young people in Nepal receive an education; the majority are relegated to barren lives, unable to read, write, or earn a living.

 “I Was Nothing Without the Nepal Youth Foundation.”

-A blind yound man from a poor rural family describes how NYF transformed his life.
+A young blind man from a poor rural family describes how NYF transformed his life.